 MedicationRequest with an

-plan represents an authorisation for acute, repeat, repeat dispensed medication.
+plan represents an authorisation for acute, repeat, repeat dispensed medication/medical device.

-Where a medication is re-authorised a new authorisation SHOULD be generated in the form of a
+Where a medication/medical device is re-authorised a new authorisation MUST be generated in the form of a

 plan.
-Subsequent issues of the medication SHOULD reference the new authorisation.
+Subsequent issues of the medication/medical device MUST reference the new authorisation.